yongtat-koh/DSI-Projects/P3/README.md

 * Null values in 'selftext' will be dropped and duplicates will be removed.

 # Pre-Processing for text data
-* Create function to clean text
-* Function will remove the punctuations, new lines etc from the string and convert to lowercase.
+* Create function to clean text.
+Function will remove the punctuations, new lines etc from the string and convert to lowercase.
 After that it will lemmentize the text.

+* Words that vividly describe depression and anxiety will be added to the stop words to see if the model can predict well on other indicative words:

+* Words are: depress, depressed, depression, depressing, depressant, anxiety, anxious, anxiously

 # Modeling using Processed Text
 * Several models will be built and evaluated to determine which model is the most suitable to tackle the issues mentioned in the problem statement.